Piano Concerto for the Left Hand (Ravel): Composition and premiere

 In preparing for composition, Ravel studied several pieces written for one-handed piano, including Camille Saint-Saëns's Six Études pour la main gauche (Six Études for the Left Hand) (Op.
 135), Leopold Godowsky's transcription for the left hand of Frédéric Chopin's Etudes (Opp.
 10 and 25), Carl Czerny's Ecole de la main gauche (School of the Left Hand) (Op.
 399), 24 études pour la main gauche (Op.
 718), Charles-Valentin Alkan's Fantaisie in A♭ major (Op.
 76 No. 1), and Alexander Scriabin's Prelude and Nocturne for the Left Hand (Op.
 9).

 Paul Wittgenstein gave the premiere with Robert Heger and the Vienna Symphony Orchestra on 5 January 1932; Ravel had first offered the premiere to Arturo Toscanini, who declined.

 The first French pianist to perform the work was Jacques Février, chosen by Ravel.

 Structure

 Ravel is quoted in one source as saying that the piece is in only one movement and in another as saying the piece is divided into two movements linked together.
 According to Marie-Noëlle Masson, the piece has a tripartite structure: slow–fast–slow, instead of the usual fast–slow–fast.
-Whatever the internal structure may be, the 18–19 minute piece negotiates several sections in various tempi and keys without pause.
-Towards the end of the piece, some of the music of the early slow sections is overlaid with the faster music, so that two tempi occur simultaneously.
+Nevertheless, the major tempo markings are: